deeptho/neumodvb/docs/spectrum.md

 by shifting text up as needed.
 Sometimes this may lead to to the text being above the visible part of the plot.
 Use the panning facilities in this case.

-After blindscanning a mux (see below), the frequency and symbolrate of a peak is updated with the information received from the demodulator and -- when available -- with the values reported in the DVB service information of the mux.
+After blindscanning a mux (see below), the frequency and symbol rate of a peak is updated with the information received from the demodulator and -- when available -- with the values reported in the DVB service information of the mux.
 The latter always takes precedence.
 It is usually more accurate, but sometimes it is also completely wrong due to an error by the broadcaster.
 Really large errors are ignored by neumoDVB, but